Visitor FAQs About Durham

-Below are responses to frequently asked questions about Durham.
+Responses to frequently asked questions about traveling to Durham.

 Visit the Durham Overview & Facts page to find general information about Durham such as population, geographic area, climate and more.

 Durham County is the 17th smallest land unit in North Carolina at 286 square miles in area, but it contains the fourth-largest city in the state.
 Durham is 16 miles across, 25 miles long and 28 miles from corner to corner.
 The county population is 288,133, with 245,475 living inside the city limits.

 Durham is located 23 miles from the Virginia border in the northeast corner of North Carolina's central Piedmont, a geographic foothills region lying between the mountains and the area where the elevation drops off to Raleigh and the coastal plain.
 Durham is located 140 miles from the Appalachian highlands and 130 miles from the Atlantic coast, midway between Miami and Chicago and midway between and Atlanta and Philadelphia.

 When was Durham founded?

 Durham was recognized in 1823 when it first was given a post office.
 Many date the community to 1853 when Dr. Bartlett Durham provided land for a railroad station here.
 Like most communities in the South, Durham was officially reincorporated in 1869 after the Civil War.

 Durham is the most ethnically diverse of the major communities in the state, with roughly a 50/50 split between white residents and residents who are African American, Hispanic/Latino, Asian, Native American or other people of color.
 Durham County has a population that is 38.7 percent African American, 13.5 percent Hispanic/Latino, 4.8 percent Asian and 1.0 percent Native American.
 The City of Durham has a greater makeup of minority groups than any of the five largest cities in North Carolina.